liu3zhenlab/A188Ref1/7-genome_annotation/README.md

 ## A188 maker annotation
 The maker annotation pipeline was selected for A188 genome annotation.
-During the process, we made many mistakes for parameter selection.
 The protocol from [darencard](https://gist.github.com/darencard/bb1001ac1532dd4225b030cf0cd61ce2) and the information provided by Dr. Bo Wang help establish the following procedure.

 ### resouces for learning how to use maker
 [maker introduction](http://www.yandell-lab.org/publications/pdf/maker_current_protocols.pdf)